Shaqkiller/dotfiles/README.md

-## EM breve farei um tutorial de instalação
-traduza ingles
+## I will be making an installation tutorial video soon.